Introduction to Scala reduce Function

 }

-Explanation: In this example, we are creating one collection data structure list.
-After that, we are applying to reduce function on the list to try to find out the max element from the list of elements.
+Explanation: In this example, we create one collection data structure list.
+After that, we apply to reduce function on the list to try to find out the max element from the list of elements.
 This will also return as a single value from the list of elements.

 Extended class: